-- 1. until their fifth (5th) anniversary date of continual service, full-time employees will receive four (4) hours of vacation credit each pay period; - 2. until their tenth (10th) anniversary date of continual service full-time employees will receive five (5) hours of vacation credit each pay period; and - 3. after their tenth (10th) anniversary date of continual service, full-time employees will receive six (6) hours of vacation credit each pay period.
+- 1. until their fifth (5th) anniversary date of continual service, full-time employees will accrue 104 hours annually, distributed evenly over 26 pay periods; and - After their fifth (5th) anniversary date of continual service, until their tenth (10th) anniversary date of continual service full-time employees will accrue 136 hours annually, distributed evenly over 26 pay periods; and - 3.
+After their tenth (10th) anniversary date of continual service, until their fifteenth (15th) anniversary date of continual service, full-time employees will accrue 168 hours annually, distributed evenly over 26 pay periods; and. - 4.
+After their fifteenth (15th) anniversary date of continual service, full time employees will accrue 200 hours annually, distributed evenly over 26 pay periods.